Voskopojë: Growth

 A printing press operated in Moscopole, which produced religious literature and school textbooks in Greek.
 It was the second printing press in Ottoman Europe to be established after that of Constantinople, having been founded by monk Georgios Konstantinidis.
 This establishment produced a total of nineteen books, mainly the collection of the Services to the Saints but also the Introduction of Grammar by the local scholar Theodore Kavalliotis.
 All locally printed books were exclusively written in Greek with the indication En Moschopolei.
 Claims by some Balkan scholars about the possible existence of multilingual prints or prints in Albanian, Aromanian or Slavic have not been verified.
 Kavalliotis later became director of the city's prestigious educational institution, which from 1744 was known as New Academy or Hellenikon Frontistirion, sponsored by wealthy foreign merchants.
 This institution became one of the leading centers of learning for Orthodox Christians in western Balkans.
 The language of education was Greek while renowned Greek teachers were invited to provide lessons.

 The city also hosted an orphanage, known as Orphanodioiketerion, possibly the first in the post-Byzantine Orthodox world; and also a hospital and a total of 24 churches.

 A cultural effervescence arose in Moscopole, and many authors published their works in both the Greek language (which was the language of culture of the Balkans at the time) and Aromanian, written in the Greek alphabet.
 In 1770, the first dictionary of four modern Balkan languages (Greek, Albanian, Aromanian and Bulgarian) was published here.
 Daniel Moscopolites, an Aromanian native priest of Moscopole, compiled a quadrilingual lexicon of Greek, Aromanian, Bulgarian and Albanian, that aimed at the Hellenization of the non-Greek-speaking Christian communities in the Balkans.
 Due to the high level of intellectual activity and Greek education, Moscopole was nicknamed as New Athens or New Mystra.
 As such, the city became an important 18th century center of the modern Greek Enlightenment.

 The Aromanian Missal, an 18th-century liturgical book in Aromanian, was likely written in Moscopole.
 The authors of the Codex Dimonie, a collection of Aromanian-language biblical texts translated from Greek, may have also originated from Moscopole.

+Greek historians have claimed the city's population as Greek, while Romanian historians have claimed it as Romanian.
+However, ethnic affiliations at the time were fluid, and someone could simultaneously be an Aromanian, Roman (meaning Eastern Orthodox Christian), Ottoman and Moscopolitan.
+Moscopole was not a Greek city in the modern sense of the word.
+Its merchants were Aromanian-speakers who, like all Balkan merchants, learned Greek as a language of regional commerce.
+Thus, when the refugees from Moscopole moved to Austria in 1769, they declared themselves to be Macedonians, which was a geographic identity rather than an ethnic one.